harvey-tan91/book_modern_python_cookbook/README.md

-# book_modern_python_cookbook
+# Modern Python Cookbook
- Contain code snippets from the book "Modern Python Cookbook"
+ Contain code snippets and notes about the book "Modern Python Cookbook" from Steven F. Lott